Samsung/TizenRT/docs/HowToUsePeripheral.md

 # How to Use Peripheral
 TizenRT provides five parts to use peripheral.
-They are outlined in this document as shown:
+This document describes these five parts.

 ## Contents
 - [GPIO](#gpio)